 Laurentius, himself, apparently made up his mind that a Catholic Church in England was a lost cause, and decided to stay one last night before leaving the British Isles, for good.
 He planned to spend his final night in a church that was dedicated to the two apostles, Peter and Paul.
 This decision was either his best or his worst idea, depending on your reaction to the weird finale of this story.

 Unfortunately, the archbishop of Canterbury would not sleep peacefully in that church.
 No, not by far.
-According to Venerable Bede (673-735 CE),the long-dead apostle Peter—one of the leaders of Jesus’ apostles and supposedly the first bishop of Rome—was extremely displeased with Laurentius.
+According to the monk and historian, Bede (c.
+673-735), the long-dead apostle Peter—one of the leaders of Jesus’ apostles and supposedly the first bishop of Rome—was extremely displeased with Laurentius.
 As the story goes, Peter was so irked by the actions of Laurentius that he personally descended from heaven to set the archbishop of Canterbury back on the right path.

 What followed was weird.
 Peter appeared before Laurentius and chastised the priest for abandoning his flock, while others (Peter included) had faced martyrdom for their religion.
 While criticizing the archbishop with accusations such as these, the apostle supposedly struck Laurentius with savage blows from a heavy whip, or scourge.
 By morning, the bizarre mystical beating had convinced Archbishop Laurentius to remain in Britain.